anisse/border-explorer/README.md

 Instead of learning SPARQL, I decided to do a first pass to put the data in an sqlite database; then a second pass generates geojson files to be viewed from SQL queries.

+# Dependencies

+ - lbzip2's lbzcat
+ - a recent rust toolchain
+ - a C compiler (to re-build sqlite)

+Crates:

+ - chrono: for parsing times in the dumps
+ - rusqlite: for sqlite access - uses a bundled version of sqlite3
+ - memchr: for fast filtering before json parsing
+ - serde and serde_json: for JSON parsing and geojson file generation
+ - reqwest: for fetching category names from Wikidata (< 200 HTTP requests in a run)

 # Running, building, etc.

-TODO.
+Build and run on a [bz2 JSON dump of Wikidata](https://www.wikidata.org/wiki/Wikidata:Database_download#JSON_dumps_(recommended)), storing the extracted information in temporary sqlite database `border-explorer.db`:
+`cargo run --release border-explorer.db ./wikidata/latest-all.json.bz2`

+This will generate the geojson files in `web/geojson/`; you can then use the website statically with a webserver at the root of `web/`.

 # FAQ

 ### Why do some categories have such an non-descriptive name?

-It comes from wikidata.
-Usually those categories have a good enough full description, but a very short name, like "district" or "province"; do not hesitate to contribute to wikidata to improve those in your language!
+It comes from Wikidata.
+Usually those categories have a good enough full description, but a very short name, like "district" or "province"; do not hesitate to contribute to Wikidata to improve those in your language!

+### Why do some categories seem to have incomplete information?

+It comes from Wikidata.
+Do not hesitate to [contribute](https://www.wikidata.org/wiki/Wikidata:Contribute)!

 ### Why do I only see names in English (or French)?